 What EFC is NOT:

-Your Estimated Family Contribution is not an indication of the amount you or your family are liable to pay towards your college tuition nor is it an indication of the total federal student aid that you will get.
-The college you are attending will not bill you for this amount and neither do they expect parents to provide their dependent children with that amount of support.
+Your EFC is not an indication of the amount you or your family are liable to pay towards your college tuition.
+Nor is it an indication of the total federal student aid that you will get.
+The college you are attending will not bill you for this amount.
+The school does not expect parents to provide their dependent children with that amount of support.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!